An overview of Collaborative Editing, for Instructors and Tutors

 Collaborative Editing is when one person invites others to edit their document, in their Noteable user-space.

-Collaborative Editing is not Collaborative Development - multiple people cannot run the code in the joint notebook.
+Collaborative Editing can act as Collaborative Development - people with the link can run the code in the joint notebook.

-Collaborative Editing is only available in the newer JupyterLab interface.
+Collaborative Editing is available as default in the JupyterLab interface.

 Starting a Collaborative Editing session.

-To start a "Collaborative Notebook", select Standard (Collaborative session) or Geoscience (Collaborative session) from the personal notebook server drop down menu.
+To start a Notebook, select any Notebook that uses JupyterLab from the personal notebook server drop down menu.

 Showing that one selects a notebook and ticks the appropriate checkbox